atishay/atishay.github.io/_posts/2017-09-18-Deep-Learning-Part-8.md

 This is the eighth part of an intended multi-part series on deep learning.
 You should read [Part 1]({% post_url 2017-08-16-Deep-Learning-Part-1 %}), [Part 2]({% post_url 2017-08-18-Deep-Learning-Part-2 %}), [Part 3]({% post_url 2017-08-21-Deep-Learning-Part-3 %}), [Part 4]({% post_url 2017-08-22-Deep-Learning-Part-4 %}), [Part 5]({% post_url 2017-08-24-Deep-Learning-Part-5 %}), [Part 6]({% post_url 2017-08-29-Deep-Learning-Part-6 %}), [Part 7]({% post_url 2017-08-30-Deep-Learning-Part-7 %}) before heading over here.

+#### Recap
+In the previous posts we introduced neural networks, what they are and how they work as well as convolutional neural networks that provide methods to look at local information and generate the next layer by collecting information from a set of 9 neighbors.

 #### CIFAR-10
 We have played a lot with MNIST and now it is time to introduce a much more complicated CIFAR data set.
 With this, we will finally fulfill the detection of "is a cat" that we discussed in our early post.
 In comparison to modern day data sets, CIFAR-10 is very simple.
 It does have a bigger brother CIFAR-100, but for now we will not talk about it.
 This data set consists of 50k images of 10 types of objects - airplane, automobile, bird, cat, deer, dog, frog, horse, ship and truck.
 This one though just has 10 classes, is a lot more complicated.
 All 8s look very similar but all birds are very different.
 Automobiles have variety of shapes and sizes, colors etc that make this a much more difficult problem.
 CIFAR provides 32x32x3 colored images to test against.